OskarKlo/firstElectron/README.md

     HTML - Check for the href accuracys
     HTML - Rename the Sidebar to Settings
     HTML - Adjust the hyperlinks through-out
+    JS - Remember to change the main.js path name to index to publish